 The CMTA's Camp Footprint is the only camp in the United States just for kids with CMT!
-It is an annual, FREE, five-day sleepaway camp for youth (ages 10-18) with CMT.
+It is an annual, FREE, six-day sleepaway camp for youth (ages 10-18) with CMT.
 Camp Footprint envisions a world where children with CMT are empowered with the courage, hope, skills and community for a lifelong journey of realizing potential and developing strengths.

 Our mission is to provide each camper with an unforgettable week of adventure and fun with friends!
 Through participation in a community of youth with CMT, our campers make friendships based on shared experiences and understanding.
 An activity-driven week dedicated to exploration and creativity, Camp Footprint is about building confidence and community!